mesuhailpm/memories/README.md

-using this branch to deploy into vercel Implememntation of my Memories app
+using this branch to deploy into vercel
+Implementation of my Memories app

+29 SEP 2023

+This contains my server and client for Memories App.
+Client and server needs to be deployed to the Vercel separately.

+## Trying to improve UI along with
+> Removing testing console.log(s)
+> Removing unnecessary borders added for testing

 Need fixes.
 ## Like button
 First like after a refresh (currently no limit for like) is not reflecting on view

-added a async await in handleLike seems it sorted
+added an async await in handleLike seems it sorted

 ## Updates
-changes to post/memory not reflecting always on the view DEleting was not updating. solution removed dispath(getPosts()) inside handleDelete function
+changes to post/memory not reflecting always on the view Deleting was not updating. update: added a solution - removed dispatch(getPosts()) inside handleDelete function

 ## Lastly
 i have three branchs in my local project